Spectra of Jacobi operators via connection coefficient matrices: Toeplitz-plus-finite-rank Jacobi operators

 \begin{remark} Theorem \ref{thm:mainmeasure} gives an explicit formula for the spectral measure of $J$, when $J$ is Toeplitz-plus-finite-rank Jacobi operator.
 The entries of $C$ can be computed in $\mathcal{O}(n^2)$ operations (for an $n \times n$ perturbation of Toeplitz).
 Hence, the absolutely continuous part of the measure can be computed \emph{exactly} in finite time.
-It would appear at first that we may compute the locations of the point spectrum by computing the roots of $p_C$, but in fact we find that not all real roots of $p_C$ have $w_k \neq 0$.
-Hence we rely on cancellation between the numerator and denominator in the formula for $G(\lambda)$, which is a dangerous game when error control is desired.
+It would appear at first that we may compute the locations of the point spectrum by computing the roots of $p_C$, but as stated in Remark \ref{rem:rleqn} we find that not all real roots of $p_C$ have $w_k \neq 0$.
+Hence we rely on cancellation between the numerator and denominator in the formula for $G(\lambda)$, which is a dangerous game, because if roots of polynomials are only known approximately then it is impossible to distinguish between cancellation and the case where a pole and a root are merely extremely close.
 Subsection \ref{subsec:joukowski} remedies this situation. \end{remark}

 \begin{example}[Basic perturbation 1 revisited] The polynomial $p_C$ in Theorem \ref{thm:mainresolvent} is

 and the $\mu$-derivative is $p_C^\mu(\lambda) = -2\alpha$.
 Theorem \ref{thm:mainresolvent} gives